Metal characteristics and composition for casting design

 Hundreds of ferrous alloys are well-known.
 They are specified by the proportions of each element in their makeup, as well as directions on their melting and finishing.
 Ferrous alloys with carbon are usually named iron or steel, and can contain any number of other elements, from aluminum to vanadium, based on their specification.
 These metals are usually chosen for their mechanical properties.
 Engineers and designers might be interested in their yield strength, toughness, ductility, weldability, elasticity, shear, and thermal expansion, all of which describe how a material will behave under specific stressors.

 These distinctives aspects of iron can be changed in alloys, which mix iron with other elements.
 Stainless steel is a good example, with some alloys of stainless being both non-magnetic and non-corrosive.
 A common way of telling if a metal is steel is to put a magnet against it, since the iron in the alloy will cause the magnet to stick; however, people who have tried to stick magnets to their stainless steel fridge know this is not a foolproof test.
 Though the iron is still present in this ferrous alloy, a high percentage of nickel changes the microstructure of the steel enough to prevent a magnetic reaction.
-Stainless steel also does not corrode like other iron alloys and this is thanks to an addition of chromium.
+Stainless steel can rust, though it is much more corrosion resistant than other types of iron alloys.
+This is due to the addition of chromium.
 Chromium protects against rust through a process called passivation, in which the top molecules of the metal oxidize but stay strongly bonded to the metal below, forming an impenetrable shell.

 In ferrous metals, iron and steel are the most common casting materials.